Carlo Ancelotti: Return to Real Madrid

-On 1 June 2021, Ancelotti resigned from his position at Everton to rejoin Real Madrid (after Zidane resigned as manager), signing a contract until 2024.
-On 19 September 2021, Ancelotti reached the milestone of 800 league matches as a manager with clubs from the top five European leagues.
-On the domestic front, he delivered two trophies out of possible three, winning La Liga and the Supercopa de España.
-As such, Ancelotti won all six available top trophies at Madrid, in addition to becoming the first manager to win all of Europe's top five leagues.
-In the Champions League final against Liverpool, a lone Vinícius goal sealed the 14th European Cup for Los Blancos, and Ancelotti's second in charge.
+On 1 June 2021, Ancelotti resigned from his position at Everton to rejoin Real Madrid, following Zidane's resignation, signing a contract until 2024.
+On 19 September 2021, Ancelotti reached the milestone of 800 league matches with clubs from the top five European leagues.
+On the domestic front, he delivered two trophies out of a possible three, winning La Liga and the Supercopa de España.
+Thus, Ancelotti won all six available top trophies at Madrid, in addition to becoming the first manager to win all of Europe's top five leagues.
+Real Madrid's 5–4 aggregate win over defending champions Chelsea in the Champions League quarter-finals saw him become the first manager to reach the Champions League semi-finals in four different decades (the 1990s, 2000s, 2010s, and 2020s).
+In the Champions League final against Liverpool, Ancelotti's record fifth in the competition, a lone Vinícius goal sealed the 14th European Cup for Los Blancos, and Ancelotti's second in charge.
 Real also claimed their fourth ever European double.
 With this win, Ancelotti became the first manager in history to win four Champions League titles.
+Ancelotti placed second in the 2022 Best FIFA Men's Coach award, behind winner Lionel Scaloni.

 At the start of the 2022–23 season, Ancelotti guided his club to a UEFA Super Cup victory, his eighth trophy at Madrid.
-On 2 November 2022, he won a record of 103 Champions League matches, after a 5–1 win over Celtic.
-On 11 February 2023, Ancelotti guided his club to the 5th FIFA Club World Cup Club trophy as Real Madrid beat Al Hilal 5-3 at the Complexe Sportif Prince Moulay Abdellah.
+On 2 November 2022, he broke Ferguson's record for most victories in the Champions League, after a 5–1 win over Celtic in the first round, which was his 103rd victory in the competition; the result also allowed Real Madrid to top their group and advance to the round of 16.
+On 11 February 2023, Ancelotti guided them to a fifth FIFA Club World Cup trophy, as Real Madrid beat Al Hilal 5–3 in the final.
+Real Madrid finished the season second to Barcelona in La Liga, and were also defeated by eventual champions Manchester City in the Champions League semi-finals 5–1 on aggregate, but beat Osasuna 2–1 to win the 2022–23 Copa del Rey.
+In the second leg of the Champions League semi-finals, a 4–0 away defeat against Manchester City on 7 May, Ancelotti overtook Ferguson as the manager with the most appearances as a manager in the Champions League (191).